 The pupils have engaged with these extremely maturely, and have gained priceless insight into how these players have progressed following their time at Shrewsbury.
 Our Master I/C Andy Barnard remarked that they have been a privilege to watch and listen to.

 Joe, formerly of Moser's Hall, is still thankful for the grounding he gained here, saying of his time at Shrewsbury "I have thought on many, many occasions, that Shrewsbury School, as an experience, without you even realising, sets you up really well for professional sport.".
 Questions ranged from enquiries about the finer points of captaincy, through to requests for advice on dealing with pressure in the crucial moments.

-James, despite going on to represent England at Test and ODI level, still holds Shrewsbury close to his heart, describing his 5 years here as "Honestly the best time of my life".
+James, despite going on to represent England at Test and ODI level, still holds Shrewsbury close to his heart, describing his five years here as "Honestly the best time of my life".
 James spent almost 90 minutes talking through the highs and lows of his stellar career, educating and entertaining in equal measure.